meganland/INFOTC-1600-MARKDOWN-TUTORIAL/README.md

-# Introduction to Markdown
+# Introduction to Markdown on GitHub
 ## By: Megan Land

-This tutorial is set up to teach students the markup language of Markdown.
-After this tutorial, students will be able to create a Markdown page with basic features including (but not limited to) emphasis, images, and lists.
+This tutorial is set up to teach students the markup language of Markdown on the platform GitHub.
+After this tutorial, students will be able to create a Markdown page in GitHub with basic features including (but not limited to) emphasis, images, and lists.

-My target audience is anyone who needs to write in Markdown for any type of project, but do not have any experience with markup languages.
+My target audience is anyone who needs to write in Markdown for any type of project in GitHub, but do not have any experience with markup languages.
 This target audience does not require a specific age.

 ---